BernardZhao/MinutesViewer/README.md

-# Home
+# Minutes
-Use the sidebar to find the most recent notes.
+Used to view local recorded minutes.